AlexandreDdaCosta/olympus/README.md

 **Key**.
 Paste in the public key contents from the clipboard.

 * Submit the form with the **Add ssh key** button.
+* The steps under this header can be repeated when updating an old key or adding more keys to the Github account.

 ### Add a local repository entry for the remote Github repository

-On an olympus development machine, change directory to the local working olympus repository and set up a new remote to handle push/pull commands to/from the Github repository.
+Back on the olympus development machine, change directory to the local working olympus repository and set up a new remote to handle push/pull commands to/from the Github repository.